Absence Seizure -

 Fluid retention -

-Also known as water retention or oedema and occurs when fluid isn’t removed from body tissues, including the skin.
+Also known as water retention or oedema and occurs when fluid isn’t adequately removed from body tissues.
 Hands feet and ankles may swell or swelling can occur throughout the body.
-It can be caused by disease or hot weather, high salt intake or hormones (in females).

 Pertaining to one region or area (of the brain).